iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 ## Go forth and kill your grass ##

-There you have it, a veritable arsenal of grass-killing techniques.
+There you have it: an arsenal of grass-killing techniques.
 Which one is right for you depends on the specifics of your situation and your preferences.
-Most importantly, pick the one that leads to you killing some grass.
+Most importantly, pick the one that leads to you **killing some grass**.
 If your first attempt is small or imperfect, it's still better than doing nothing.

 At this very moment you, yes **you**, have some patch of grass sitting around that you never use.
-That grass is wasting your time, and it's wasting the potential of a space that could be benefiting somebody if it weren't wasted by grass.
+That grass is wasting your time, and it's wasting the potential of a space that could be providing benefits you'll never get out of grass.
 Go kill that grass, and put something useful in its place.